 The same day I was diagnosed with POTS, I was hit with two other diagnoses.
 My life was rerouted yet again.
 I was diagnosed with a connective tissue disorder called Hypermobile Ehlers-Danlos Syndrome and an autoimmune condition called Mast Cell Activation Syndrome.
 These two conditions in addition to my POTS have drastically altered my life.
 I am disabled, I can’t work, I just finished high school after six years of struggling.
 These disorders come with hospital stays, specialists visits, central lines, feeding tubes, and mountains of medications, and various forms of treatmnets.
 But they also come with community.

 Zebras, as those with rare disorders are called, will always find one another.
 They’ll reach out and offer a hand to those newly diagnosed.
 They’ll put together physical and online meetups so we can discuss our symptoms, rant about ableism, and just talk about life.
 They’ll be there at 3 am when your in too much pain to sleep but need a friend to just be there with you.
 I am glad, in a way that I was diagnosed when I was.
 As a young adult whose life was kind of up in the air, finding my dazzle (thats what a group of zebras is called), helped me find my place in the world.

-If you are interested about my life, conditions, my activism, or if my story rings a little true for you, feel free to explore my posts.
-Who knows, you may even find my ramblings interesting!
+If you are interested about my life, conditions, my activism, or if my story rings a little too true for you, feel free to give me a shout.
+And if you find my ramblings interesting…like, subscribe, and share!